Bohemian Grove: Logging

 Outside the central camp area, which is the site of the old-growth grove, but within the 2712 acre owned by the Bohemian Club, logging activities have been underway since 1984.
 Approximately 11,000,000 board feet of lumber equivalents were removed from the surrounding redwood and Douglas fir forest from 1984 to 2007.
 The club's forester, Edward Tunheim, resigned his post in 2006 over club pressure to increase logging.
 Tunheim was concerned that excessive logging would encourage more brushy undergrowth and thus increase the fire danger.

-In 2007, the Bohemian Club board filed application for a nonindustrial logging permit available to landowners with less than 2500 acre of timberland, which would allow them to steadily increase their logging in the second-growth stands from 800000 board feet per year to 1700000 board feet over the course of the 50-year permit.
+In 2007, the Bohemian Club board filed an application for a nonindustrial logging permit available to landowners with less than 2500 acre of timberland, which would allow them to steadily increase their logging in the second-growth stands from 800000 board feet per year to 1700000 board feet over the course of the 50-year permit.
 The board had been advised by Tom Bonnicksen, a retired forestry professor, that they should conduct group selection logging to reduce the risk of fire burning through the dense second-growth stands, damaging the old-growth forest the Club wants to protect.

-The Bohemian Club stated that an expansion of logging activities was needed to prevent fires, and that money made from the sale of the lumber would be used to stabilize access roads and to clear fire-promoting species like tanoaks and underbrush.
-The California Department of Fish and Game instead recommended single-tree logging to preserve the habitats of murrelets and spotted owls in senescent trees.
-Philip Rundel, University of California, Berkeley professor of biology said that redwoods are not very flammable and "This is clearly a logging project, not a project to reduce fire hazard".
-Reed F. Noss, professor at the University of California, Davis, has written that fires within redwood forests do not need to be prevented, that young redwoods are adapted to regenerate well in the destruction left behind by the fires typical of the climate.
+The Club stated that an expansion of logging activities was needed to prevent fires, and that money made from the sale of the lumber would be used to stabilize access roads and to clear fire-promoting species such as tanoaks and underbrush.
+The California Department of Fish and Wildlife instead recommended single-tree logging to preserve the habitats of murrelets and spotted owls in senescent trees.
+Philip Rundel, a University of California, Berkeley professor of biology, said that redwoods are not very flammable and "This is clearly a logging project, not a project to reduce fire hazard".
+Reed F. Noss, a professor at the University of California, Davis, has written that fires within redwood forests do not need to be prevented, that young redwoods are adapted to regenerate well in the destruction left behind by the fires typical of the climate.